peteroupc/html3dutil/doc/Meshes.md

 Texture coordinates will
-be generated such that the V (vertical) coordinates start from the bottom of the texture and increase along the z-axis in the direction of the given path, and the U (horizontal) coordinates start from the left of the texture and increase from the positive X to positive Y to negative X to negative Y to positive x-axis.
+be generated such that the V (vertical) coordinates start from the bottom of the texture and increase along the z-axis in the direction of the specified path, and the U (horizontal) coordinates start from the left of the texture and increase from the positive X to positive Y to negative X to negative Y to positive x-axis.
 Texture coordinates are generated assuming that the coordinate (0,0) is at the lower-left corner of the texture and (1,1) is at the upper-right